-Jobn Paxson (4) was corralled last night by Indiana guard Tony Brown (left) and the Hoosiers' tenacious defense.
-The all-America guard was beld to 10 points in Notre Dame's 68-52 loss.
+John Paxson (4) was corralled last night by Indiana guard Tony Brown (left) and the Hoosiers' tenacious defense.
+The all-America guard was held to 10 points in Notre Dame's 68-52 loss.
 See Chris Needles' summary at left.
-(Pboto by Rachel Blount) Freshman Cochiolo wins three ND swimmers split against Western Michigan By THERON ROBERTS Sports Writer The Notre Dame men's and women's swimming teams managed one victory in a doubleheader yesterdav against Western Michigan.
+(Photo by Rachel Blount) Freshman Cochiolo wins three ND swimmers split against Western Michigan By THERON ROBERTS Sports Writer The Notre Dame men's and women's swimming teams managed one victory in a doubleheader vesterday against Western Michigan.
 The Western Michigan women edged Notre Dame 78-71, but the Irish men beat the Broncos 69-43.
-In the women's meet, the Irish captured nine first places, but could finisnes in five events.
+In the women's meet, the Irish captured nine first places, but could game with three fouls, rendering only achieve a single 1-2 finish.
+In him to an ineffective five points, one contrast, Western Michigan had 1-2 finishes in five events.
 Simply stated, the Irish lacked depth.

 The outstanding swimmer of the evening for Notre Dame was freshman Vennette Cochiolo.
 She won three events, taking first in the 100yd individual medley, the 200-yard IM, and was part of the victorious 200-yard medley relay.
-In addition to her victories, she set new pool records in the 100-yard IM (1:05.05) and 200-yard LM (2:19.27).
+In addition to her victories, she set new pool records in the 100-yard IM (1:05.05) and 200-yard IM (2:19.27).
 Junior Gina Gamboa established a new varsity standard in the 50-yd butterfly, with a winning time of 28.43 seconds.
-She teamed with Cochiolo, Laura Rukavina, and Julie Boss to win the 200-yard medley relay in 1:59.44.
+She teamed with Cochiolo, Laura Rukavina, and Julic Boss to win the 200-yard medley relay in 1:59.44.
 Karen Korowicki won the 100-yard freestyle, setting a new pool and varsity mark, with a time of 57.20 seconds.
 Korowicki joined Boss, Gamboa, and Jeanine Murtagh for a first in the 200-yard freestyle relay (1:49.38).

-Rukavina and Karen Bobear established first time records in the 200-vard backstroke (2:35.7) and 200-yard breastroke (2:48.2), respectively.
-Other individual firsts were registered by Bobear in the 50-yard breastroke (35.80 seconds), Boss in the 50-yard freestyle (26.77 See SWIMMERS, page 10

-Defense-minded Broncos Women face road test at WMU By MIKE RICCARDI Sports Writer Despite the return of four starters, the Western Michigan University team that plays the Notre Dame women's basketball team this evening at Read Fieldhouse in Kalamazoo, bears little resemblance to the Bronco squad that went 7-19 last season.
-First-year coach Jim Hess has put selves into a running game, UCLA defeated them easily, 82-54.
-Western Michigan will trap a lot, and Hess will try to force Notre Dame into a track meet.
-"It'll be a tempo game," says DiStanislao.
-"We've got to force them into making mistakes by playing a good solid half-court defense.
-And, we've got to capitalize on those errors."
-Western Michigan, like Notre Dame, is prone to turnovers -WMU lost the handle 32 times in its For their part, the Irish cannot afford to become sloppy and must be willing to go to the boards with the aggressive Broncos Walker, Musky and pivot player Amy Sutton provide Western's rebounding power.
-Notre Dame will send a front line made up of forwards Mary Beth Scheuth and Ruth Kaiser, and either Carrie Bates or Shari Matvey at center, against the Broncos, while freshman Trena Keys will be called upon to play a significant role in her first game back off a sprained ankle.
-Notre Dame forward Mary Beth Scheuth (20) pulls down a rebound against Butler in last week's Irish victory.
-Center Shari Matvey (22) looks on.
-The Irish women travel to Kalamazoo today to attempt to break .500 by beating Western Michigan.
-See Mike Riccardi's prognosis on this page.
-(Photo by Scott Bower) ne emphasis on detense, and Western will play in five different sets, changing defenses at all opportunities. "(Hess) has really instilled an aggressive spirit in his team," says Irish coach Mary DiStanislao.
+Rukavina and Karen Bobear established first time records in the 200-yard backstroke (2:35.7) and breastroke (2:48.2), 200-yard respectively Other individual firsts were registered by Bobear in the 50-yard breastroke (35.80 seconds), Boss in 50-yard freestyle (26.77 See SWIMMERS, page 10 Defense-minded Broncos Women face road test at WMU By MIKE RICCARDI Sports Writer Despite the return of four starters, the Western Michigan University team that plays the Notre Dame women's basketball team this evening at Read Fieldhouse in Kalamazoo, bears little resemblance to the Bronco squad that went 7-19 First-year coach Jim Hess has put he emphasis on defense, and western will play in five different sets, changing defenses at all oppor- "(Hess) has really instilled an aggressive spirit in his team," says Irish coach Mary DiStanislao.
 "And Western already had a lot of good athletes."
 Guard Terri Walker and forward Vicky Musky are WMU's most potent scoring threats.
-Walker is a sharpshooter within 18 feet, and tallied 26 in the Broncos' opening win against Michigan State.
-Musky, an aggressive ball-hawker, stole six Western's win Monday over Grand Valley State.
+Walker is a sharpshooter within 18 feet, and tallied 26 in the Broncos' opening win against Michigan State, Musky, an aggressive ball-hawker, stole six in Western's win Monday over Grand Valley State.
 Point guard Sheri Wegner, a converted swing player, runs the Bronco offense.
 Aggressive play is the salient feature of this Bronco team.